Supervised injection site: Canada

-Expenditure

 The average per-capita operating cost of government sanctioned sites are reported to be CAD$600 per unique-client, with the exception of the ARCHES Lethbridge which had a disproportionately high cost of CAD $3,200 per unique client.

-Unauthorized site in Alberta

 In September 2020, a group in Lethbridge, Alberta led by an ARCHES employee started hosting an unauthorized SCS in public places in a tent.
 The group did not have authorizations to operate an SCS or a permit to pitch a tent in the park.
-The organizer was issued citations for the tent; and the Lethbridge Police Service advised that users utilizing the unauthorized SCS would be arrested for drug possession, because exemptions do not apply to unauthorized sites.
+The organizer was issued citations for the tent; and the Lethbridge Police Service advised that users utilizing the unauthorized SCS would be arrested for drug possession because exemptions do not apply to unauthorized sites.
 This opening of this illegal drug consumption tent was controversial and became a subject of discussion at the City Council meeting.

+Ontario

+Ontario has scheduled to close ten drug SCS by end of March 2025 and further establishment of SCS has been banned.

 United States

 Clandestine injection sites have existed for years.
 A New England Journal of Medicine study from July 2020 reports that an illegal supervised consumption site has been operating at an "undisclosed" city in the U.S. since 2014 where over 10,000 doses of illegal drugs have been injected over a five-year period.
-Supervised consumption sites with some degree of official sanction from a state or local government have been contemplated, but are rare due to the federal regulation of drugs and the explicit opposition of federal law enforcement to any form of decriminalization.
+Supervised consumption sites with some degree of official sanction from a state or local government are rare due to the federal regulation of drugs and the explicit opposition of federal law enforcement to any form of decriminalization.